duncancalvert/duncancalvert.github.io/_posts/2025-05-18-the_roadmap_to_ai_tpm.md

 ### Traditional Data Science Expertise

-- <ins>AI models</ins>: understand what the difference is between Random Forest, SVM, and KNN and when to use one over the other on a problem.
+- <ins>AI models</ins>: understand what the difference is between Random Forest, SVM, and KNN.
+Importantly, understand when to use one over the other on a problem.
 - <ins>AI evaluation metrics</ins>: undestand the right metrics for each model and use case.
 - Model Development Lifecycle (MDLC):
 - Machine Learning Operations (MLOps) processes and principles